 Housing Principles

-Revisions 02/02/2021 by Britannia Renewal Board Working Group
+Approved 10/02/2021 by Britannia Renewal Board Working Group

 Preamble: These principles are presented as a framework for discussion about potential housing on the Britannia site.
 This a working document for the Britannia Board of Management to guide decisions related to housing on the Britannia site.